 Bike speed sensors are devices mounted on a bicycle that measure the speed the bicycle is travelling.
 This is typically done using a magnet mounted on the wheel spokes and a sensor on the bicycle frame that senses the magnet passing.
 Bike cadence sensors measure the speed at which the user is pedalling, typically using a magnet attached to the pedal shaft and a sensor mounted on the frame.
 The standard mode of operation is for the bike speed or cadence sensor to transmit its measured data to the receiving display device.
 Typically this device is a bike computer, but it could be any ANT+ display device capable of decoding bike speed and cadence information, such as a watch, cell phone, PDA, etc.

-The ANT+ Bicycle Speed and Cadence device profile describes the wireless link between the transmitting bike sensors and the receiving display device.
+The ANT+ Bicycle Speed, Cadence, and Combined Bike Speed and Cadence Device Profiles describes the wireless link between the transmitting bike sensors and the receiving display device.
 The sensors communicate with the receiving device in one of four modes:

 A bike power sensor is a sensor that is mounted on a bicycle and that allows the cyclist to measure his or her power output, which is used to move the bike forward and is measured in Watts.
 The meter transmits the information to a display device; the device can be a bike computer, watch, cell phone, piece of fitness equipment, or other personal display device.